 - Tsim Sha Tsui Waterfront - Stroll along the Tsim Sha Tsui Waterfront and take in the breathtaking skyline view of Hong Kong island.
 While you’re here, make sure to visit the Avenue of Stars, Hong Kong’s answer to the Hollywood “Walk of Fame”.

 - Mai Po Natural Area – This endless stretch of mangrove forest and muddy swampland is a paradise for birds and invertebrates.
-Overs 430 kinds of birds have been documented here and from October to April, you can watch the annual migrations.
+Overs 430 kinds of birds have been documented here.
+From October to April you can watch the annual migrations.

-- 360 Ngong Ping – This is a cable car runs a little over 3.5 miles long, spanning from Tung Chung, across the bay, to Airport Island.
+- Ride 360 Ngong Ping – This cable car runs a little over 3.5 miles long, spanning from Tung Chung, across the bay, to Airport Island.
 The view gives you a panoramic view of the whole area and goes through the mountains.
-The ride lasts about 25 minutes long.
+The ride lasts about 25 minutes.

-- Tung Shoi Street – Also known as Ladies Street, this openair bazaar is situated in the central area of Mong Kok.
-Iy is one of the busiest places in Hong Kong and is filled with shops and cheap goods.
+- Explore Tung Shoi Street – Also known as Ladies Street, this open-air bazaar is situated in the central area of Mong Kok.
+It is one of the busiest places in Hong Kong and is filled with shops and cheap goods.
 Remember to bargain.